To qualify, an applicant must:

 In making awards, there are minimum set asides for various targeted groups and categories of businesses.

-Per Minnesota Statutes, section 13.04, subdivision 2, we are requesting information from you to determine if you are eligible for assistance from the Minnesota Department of Employment and Economic Development (DEED or Department).
-You do not have to provide the requested information, but failure to do so will result in the Department’s inability to determine your eligibility for assistance.
-Your information will not be shared without your consent unless the law allows it or required by a court order.
+Pursuant to Minnesota Statutes, section 13.04, subdivision 2, we are requesting data from you to determine if you are eligible for assistance from the Minnesota Department of Employment and Economic Development (DEED).
+You are not required to provide the requested information, but failure to do so will result in the department's inability to determine your eligibility for assistance.
+The data you provide that are classified as private or nonpublic data may be shared with other government entities who have a legal right to this data including the Office of the Legislative Auditor, the State Auditor, or as otherwise permitted by state or federal law or court order.
+It will also be shared with the Minnesota Initiative Foundations and nonprofit corporations on the certified lenders list that DEED determines to be qualified to provide grants to businesses under the Main Street COVID-19 relief grant program.

-Here are some Frequently Asked Questions regarding the Small Business Relief Grants Program.
+Here are some Frequently Asked Questions regarding the Main Street COVID Relief Grant program.
 New information will be added as it becomes available.
 Please check back frequently.

 We list an email at the end if your question is not addressed here, but due to the large volume of interest in this program, we may not be able to respond to every inquiry promptly.

-The application process for the Cultural Mall Operator Grant is a separate application from the Small Business Relief Grant.
-The application is now available.
+The application process for the Cultural Mall Operator Grant is a separate application from the COVID Relief Grant Program.
+The application will be made available later this fall.

 NOTE: Cultural malls are indoor retail and food markets with an ethnic cultural emphasis.

-If you meet all the other requirements of this program, you are eligible to apply for a Small Business Relief Grant and you are encouraged to apply.
-However, you can only receive one grant, either as a subgrantee through the Cultural Mall Operator Grant or as an applicant through the Small Business Relief Grant.
+If you meet all the other requirements of this program, you are eligible to apply for a Main Street COVID Relief Grant and you are encouraged to apply.
+However, you can only receive one grant, either as a subgrantee through the Cultural Mall Operator Grant or as an applicant through the Main Street COVID Relief Grant.

-If the cultural mall in which you are a tenant is a recipient of an operator grant - and if you were awarded a small business relief grant - the grant administrator will work with you and them to ensure there is not a duplication of awards for your business.
+If the cultural mall in which you are a tenant is a recipient of an operator grant – and if you are awarded a relief grant – the grant administrator will work with you and them to ensure there is not a duplication of awards for your business.

 No. The majority ownership of a business must be owned by one or more permanent residents of Minnesota.